p-lr/TrekMe/Readme.md

 Here you can:

 * Import a new gpx files using the import button,
+* Assign a color to a track,
 * Manage track visibility,
 * Remove tracks by swiping them left or right

+Using the menu at to right, which appears when you select a track, you can:

+* Rename the selected track
+* Center on the selected track on the map (only available with TrekMe Extended)

 ### <a name="TOC-GPX-recording"></a>GPX recording